AmpersandJS/ampersand-view/DOCS.md

 ## Methods

 ### renderCollection(collection, ViewClass, container [, opts])
-human-view includes a `renderCollection` method that works as follows:
+ampersand-view includes a `renderCollection` method that works as follows:

 ```js
 // some view for individual items in the collection